 The 19th century saw a vast increase in construction in Britain, so it is no surprise that this era brought about traditional window designs, which we still love today.
 The Victorian era saw a decrease in production and use of the traditional Georgian style window which used a ‘six over six’ panes design and an increase of the Victorian style windows that used a ‘two over two’ panes design.

-Add a touch of class to your home today with Victorian style sash windows from Quickslide.
+Add a touch of class to your home today with Victorian style sash windows, available as part of the sliding sash range, from Quickslide.

 The most popular window style from the Victorian era is by far the sliding sash window.
 During this time, new features including the run-through sash horns and the deep bottom rail, mechanical joints and sash bevels were introduced.